TonyKaravasilev/CryptoMananaDocs/docs/miscellaneous-examples.md

 ### [](#processing-multiple-signatures){:.book_mark}Processing Multiple Signatures ###

 &nbsp;&nbsp;&nbsp;&nbsp;Sometimes, we have resources that are signed by multiple authorities and need a more complex validation.
-Most systems require at leas one of the signatures to be valid for the data to be valid, but others do not.
+Most systems require at least one of the signatures to be valid for the data to be valid, but others do not.
 Here is a simple example when having to process multiple signatures and search for at least one valid:

 {% include code_copy_header.html %}